This post may contain affiliate links. Read our disclosure policy here.

 Learn to be happy regardless of your situation.
 Stop trying to look for the next bigger, better thing and prioritize.
 Needs/vs wants.
 Coupons don’t do it for us as we try to make as much from scratch (from food to cleaners).
 Learn skills!
 Utilize the local park systems and libraries and make our own fun. – Lacey M.

 Always make sure there is enough for bills plus a little extra.
 I set aside money each pay period for bills.
-Even if it won’t be used that week.
-It made the week with all the big bills less painful.
-If you have a car do as much DIY maintenance as you can.
-Even going to a decent shop for oil changes might be an expense but those routine checks might catch a small problem before it gets big and way more expensive.
+Even if it won’t be used that week, it made the week with all the big bills less painful.
+If you have a car, do as much DIY maintenance as possible.
+Even going to a decent shop for oil changes might be an expense, but those routine checks might catch a small problem before it gets bigger and more expensive.
 Plus, your car lasts longer that way. – Susan C.

 Buy only what is necessary and hopefully find it on sale.
-Grow your own produce and then, can and dehydrate what you’ve grown.
-Cook from scratch.. and bake it’s cheaper then mixes.
+Grow your own produce, and then can and dehydrate what you’ve grown.
+Cook from scratch.. and bake.
+It’s cheaper than mixes.
 Use coupons for shopping in stores.
-Spend time with your family having fun times, no need to spend lots of $$ on going to places when you can have game nights at home.
-Make one trip to town for stocking up on items, saves on gas, and keeps you from splurging when you really do not NEED that item. – Carolyn S.
+Spend time with your family and have fun times; there is no need to spend lots of $$ on going to places where you can have game nights at home.
+Make one trip to town to stock up on items, save on gas, and keep yourself from splurging when you really do not NEED that item. – Carolyn S.